overleaf/toolkit/doc/quick-start-guide.md

 - bash
 - docker
-- docker-compose

-We recommend that you install the most recent version of docker and docker-compose that are available on your system.
+We recommend that you install the most recent version of docker that is available on your system.

 ## Install